-The above computation is a convenient way to verify the NRSC-5-B group delay flatness specification [1], Subsection 4.10.
+The above computations are a convenient way to verify the FM in-band on-channel group delay flatness specification [7], Subsection 4.10.

 Any additional group delay caused by symbol synchronization timing error will not affect this difference.
 Note that the specification is equivalent to 0.75 degrees over a frequency span between the two reference subcarriers with the minimum and maximum group delay.